This FAQ offers answers to questions regarding

 If our researcher is the PI coordinating the multicenter study, indeed, CTSUs will support those trials.
 The CTSUs have central teams to assist with a variety of aspects associated with a larger trial, such as complex calendar builds and regulatory compliance.
 MICHR and School of Public Health also have expertise to provide support for data management and coordination, building eCRFs, etc. OnCore has the capability of managing multi-center trials.

+All new trials are now supported by a CTSU.
 Every faculty who intends to do trials past 2018 will need to have their trials processed by a CTSU.
 We encourage faculty to review the services offered by the CTSUs and to join one that best fits their needs.
 In the near future, IRB submission will require indication of CTSU and if none is selected, the IRB will re-direct faculty into a CTSU.
 We expect faculty will continue to learn about and see the benefits of the CTSUs and OnCore as this initiative progresses.

 How will the OnCore implementation affect study teams and clinical trial administrative staff?